IFRS 16 Lease Liability

 Change in amounts expected under residual value guarantees Original rate

-Change in future payments due to index/rate change Original rate
+Change in payments due to index or non-floating rate Original rate

 Lease modification (not a separate lease) Revised rate